Juicern/luma/docs/Luma_PRD.md

   - One to capture the **main content**.
 - Defaults: `⌥` (Option) for main content, `⌘⌥` (Right Command + Option) for temporary prompt—users can customize and even set them to the same combo (press once for prompt, twice for content).
 - UI must record the desired key combination and store it locally; future releases will hook this into a background recorder that starts/stops capture based on the shortcut.
+- The shortcut recorder must capture full modifier combinations (e.g., `⌘L`, `⌥⇧S`) rather than plain characters so power users can tailor their workflow.

 ### FR15 – Voice Capture States